w3c/testtwf-website/events/kits/event-kit.md

 ### After the Event

 After the event, we would appreciate it if there was a blog post summarizing the event.
-When you post to your blog, let us know so we can tweet it.
+When you post to your [blog][contributing], let us know so we can tweet it.
-TODO: Link to blog post instructions

 Also, a quick summary of the event should be sent to the [W3C Test the Web Forward mailing list][public-testtwf]

 In order to improve Test the Web forward, we need your help!
-Please help improve <i>any</i> aspect of Test the Web Forward by discussing them on [public-testtwf-planning][planning], by logging GitHub issues and by submitting pull requests.
-TODO: ADD LINK
+Please help improve <i>any</i> aspect of Test the Web Forward by discussing them on [public-testtwf-planning][planning], by logging GitHub issues or improving this kit [by submitting pull requests][contributing].

+<h2 id="artwork">Logos & Designs</h2>
+{% include logo-usage.html %}

+### Download
+A full library of logos and designs used for t-shirts and stickers for all past events is available for download in multiple formats.
+{% include cta.html body="Browse the Logos & Designs" url="/events/kits/designs.html" %}

 ## Resources